Pascale Mallet: “Participating in research on one’s own practices brings more sense to the activity of social workers”

 In 2015, all member States of the United Nations agreed on the 2030 Agenda for sustainable development, and on its 17 Sustainable Development Goals (SDGs).
 This is a global call to action to eradicate poverty, end hunger, improve human and planetary health, reduce discrimination against women and girls, and ensure that all human beings live in peace and prosperity.

 For sciences to contribute efficiently to this program, and to really improve human well-being and planetary health everywhere, we need that all modes of knowledge production work together.
 That means interdisciplinarity must develop among academic fields, and also that the contributions from traditional and indigenous knowledge, as well as citizens actions and needs, are part of the process.
-Scientists, politicians, engineers, associations representatives, elders and all goodwill citizens must work together.
+Scientists, politicians, engineers, associations representatives, elders and all goodwill citizens must be partner.

 To stay up to date with our projects and the development of the EHC